iauns/cpm/README.rst

   if ((DEFINED CPM_DIR) AND (DEFINED CPM_UNIQUE_ID) AND (DEFINED CPM_OUTPUT_LIB_NAME))
     set(CPM_LIB_TARGET_NAME ${CPM_OUTPUT_LIB_NAME})

-    # We are being built as a sub project.
-Use the primary project's CPM
-    # so that we can take advantage of possible duplicate module versions.
     set(CMAKE_MODULE_PATH ${CMAKE_MODULE_PATH} ${CPM_DIR})
     include(CPM)
   else()
-    # Clone CPM.
     set (CPM_DIR "${CMAKE_CURRENT_BINARY_DIR}/cpm-packages" CACHE TYPE STRING)
     find_package(Git)
     if(NOT GIT_FOUND)